 What are the most common reasons an applicant gets disqualified for a HELOC loan?

 You may not be approved from accessing a HELOC if you fail to meet the lender’s criteria.
-The most common reasons borrower get declined is insufficient home equity (LTV is too high), inadequate income, or your credit score is below the minimum HELOC credit requirements.
+The most common reasons borrower get declined is insufficient home equity (LTV is too high), inadequate income, or your credit scores are below the minimum HELOC credit requirements.

 Can you refinance your HELOC?

-Much like a mortgage, you can refinance a HELOC or home equity loan if your current lender is offering you poor conditions like a high interest rate or not enough money.
+Much like a mortgage, you can refinance a home equity loan if your current lender is offering you poor conditions like a high interest rate or not enough money.
+Many lenders do not offer home equity lines of credit, so you may need a 2nd mortgage lender to refinance a HELOC.

 What is the maximum HELOC amount?